BIIFSweden/ChristelBergstrom2024-1/README.md

 The pre-processing of the data is done in FIJI software.
 To install FIJI follow the instructions on the [FIJI website](https://imagej.net/software/fiji/downloads).

 ### The tracking algorithm
-The tracking algorithm is implemented in Python.
+The tracking algorithm is implemented in Python using Trackpy toolkit.

 Install the [conda](https://conda.io) package, dependency and environment manager.